AfroOrange/HangmanApp/README.md

 1- Download the zip file or clone the repository

-2- Open terminal an run these commandds:
+2- Navigate to the Hangman directory, open a terminal and run these commandds:

     mvn clean